webmastersmith/WGU_Cloud_Computing/D338_Cloud_Platform_Solutions_AZ-104/Azure_Administrator_AZ-104.md

   - layer 3 and 4(IP and port).
 - **Azure DNS**
   - acts as the SOA for domain name. manage and host your **registered** domain.
+  - Azure supports **vanity domains**. e.g. `example.com`.
+Just point to your Azure IP from 'A' record or 'CNAME'.
   - after creating **Azure DNS zone**, go to your DNS registrar, point DNS server to Azure DNS zone.
     - `nslookup -type=SOA example.com`
     - **DNS**: Domain Name Server. maps domain name with IP.
+    - **DNS Zone**: collection of DNS records for a given domain name.
     - **SOA**: start of authority. master record for domain.
     - **A**: maps domain to IPv4.
     - **AAAA** map domain to IPv6.
     - **CNAME**: Canonical Name. alias pointing to domain.
     - **MX**: mail exchange. email server IP.
-    - **TXT**: text record. associate text strings with domain. e.g. DKIM...
+    - **TXT**: text record. associate text strings with domain. e.g. DKIM, SPF...
   - **private DNS zone**: not visible on internet. only available to your local network. assign name to VNET IP.
   - **Apex Domain**: highest level domain. sometimes called _zone apex_ or _root apex_. `example.com` // `.com` is Top Level Domain (TLD).
     - designated by `@`